 1. Advanced Technique

 Pipe relining is an advanced procedure that needs to be done with precision; otherwise, the results might not be as effective.
+It can even be used on pipe junctions and inspection pits with the right method and skilled professionals.

 Another drawback of pipe relining is a permanent fix, as the epoxy used in the procedure is a strong adhesive.
 So, after it’s done, it’s tough to make changes.
+But it will last about as long as a new pipe.

 3. Not Compatible With All Pipes